Engaging students in active research skills with Complicité

 Who should attend?

-Ideal for those who teach performing arts and art and design qualifications at the following levels:
+Ideal for those who teach performing arts and creative arts qualifications at the following levels:

 - AS Level